President – Scott Smalley; firstname.lastname@example.org

-Scott Smalley is a Faculty Member of the Faculty of Health Sciences, Family Medicine Department of the University of Witwatersrand in Johannesburg, South Africa.
-He is the Head of the Division of Clinical Associates and Lecturer for the Bachelor of Clinical Medical Practice Degree programme providing education, clinical coordination, and curriculum development to train students to be certified as Clinical Associates, South Africa’s new, Mid-Level Health professional.
+Scott Smalley is the Head of Division of Clinical Associates under the Department of Family Medicine and Primary Care in the Faculty of Health Sciences, University of Witwatersrand in Johannesburg, South Africa.
+He is a Faculty Member and Lecturer for the Bachelor of Clinical Medical Practice Degree programme providing education, clinical coordination, and curriculum development to train students to be certified and registered as Clinical Associates, South Africa’s new healthcare professional.
 Scott has provided medical care and training as a Certified Physician Assistant in the US, as a Clinical Officer in Kenya, Uganda and Zambia and currently as a Registered Clinical Associate in South Africa.
 He is passionate about promoting the future development and training for all Physician Associate education programs through partnerships, collaboration and global communication.

-Mr. Sanele Ngcobo was among the 1st group of Clinical Associates to graduate at University of Pretoria (UP) in 2011.
-He is currently working at University of Pretoria as a Lecture for Clinical Associates students.
-He is also serving as a Secretary General for Professional Associate of Clinical Associate in South Africa (PACASA).
-Sanele holds a Masters of Public Health, Post Graduate Diploma in Public Health and Bachelor of Clinical Medical Practice from the UP.
-He is currently a PHD candidate at UP.
+Mr. Sanele Ngcobo was among the 1st group of Clinical Associates to graduate at University of Pretoria, Pretoria, South Africa in 2011.
+He was than seconded by KwaZulu Natal Department of Health (KZN DOH) to work for University of Pretoria as a Junior Lecture for Clinical Associates students.
+He is also serving as a head of Academics for Professional Associate of Clinical Associate in South Africa (PACASA).
+Sanele is also a KZN Clinical Associate coordinator.
+He has completed a Postgraduate Diploma in Public health, a Masters in Public Health and currently completing his PhD at University of Pretoria.

 Emily is a student at Tufts University School of Medicine obtaining a duel masters degree in public health and physician assistant studies with expected matriculation in 2020.
 Her area of interest is in utilizing Non-Physician clinicians as a tool for health systems strengthening in rural and underserved areas domestically within the United States and globally.
 After completing her undergrad at Hastings College in biochemistry and molecular biology, Emily served in the Peace Corps in the Community Health Improvement Program in the Luapula Province of Zambia.